 Where do fruit flies come from?

-While it may seem like they appear out of nowhere, fruit flies breed, lay eggs, hatch into larvae, and emerge as adult fruit flies.
+While it may seem like they appear out of nowhere, these tiny flies breed, lay eggs, hatch into larvae, and emerge as adults.
 It’s a process that you probably don’t notice until the fruit flies become obvious.
-That life cycle can be completed in less than a week, and an adult fruit fly produces about 500 eggs in its lifetime.
+That life cycle can be completed in less than a week, and an adult produces about 500 fruit fly eggs in its lifetime.

-Fruit flies are drawn to fermenting materials, and rotting fruit tops that list.
+These pests are drawn to rotting, fermenting fruit.
 But that’s not the only place they’ll complete their life cycle.
 Fruit flies can develop in very small amounts of moisture, often hidden away where you won’t notice them.

 How to get rid of fruit flies: 10 ways to clear them out